tatsuyax25/Project-1-Connect-Four/README.md

 2. On your turn drop one of your checker down *ANY* of the slots in the top of the grid.

 3. Players alternates unitl one player get *FOUR* checkers of his or her color in a row.
-The four in a row can be horizontal, vertical or diagonal.
+The four in a row can be horizontal or vertical.

 ## How to Win